Cobertos/dotfiles/README.md

  * Move the ones that support it form the tools folder into Chocolatey
 * ShareX config
 * Installing chocolatey packages
-* Make sure that Chrome syncs settings for refined GitHub
+* Make sure that Chrome syncs settings for refined GitHub (looks like it worked)
 * Rust

+## TODO
+* Delete a bunch of cruft in the users folder for explorer
+* Find a better explorer (I heard there was a nice one)
+* Change windows bootup art and other shit like my phone
+* Add a console startup message owo
+* TODO: Computer name

+* Yamllint isnt installed but it says it is